firebase/friendlyeats-web/nextjs-end/readme.md

 ### Friendly Eats with Next.js + Firebase

-The codelab has the full full instructions, but as a quick start, you can do this.
+The codelab has the full instructions, but as a quick start, you can do this.

 #### Run the application